esimov/colidr/README.md

 - Go 1.10 or higher, but it should work even with a lower version
 - OpenCV 3
 - [gocv](https://github.com/hybridgroup/gocv) (bundled into the project, since it was extended with missing OpenCV functions needed for the implementation)
+- [potrace](http://potrace.sourceforge.net/) - for transforming the bitmap into smooth, scalable image (optional)

 ## Installation
 ```bash